This piece wanders off into realms that Rowling quite determinedly did not explore. I cannot feel particularly motivated to care.

 Mind you, we never really got that clear of a view of Draco Malfoy through the “Harry filter”, but the impression that we had up to the end of OotP was of a preening little poseur with more style than substance, content to take whatever is offered to him but without any real sense of knowing how to effectively go about getting whatever wasn’t simply handed to him on a silver tray.

-However, in our own defense, having identified Malfoy as “the enemy”, (at least inside the school) Harry paid attention to Malfoy.
+However, in our own defense, having almost immediately identified Malfoy as “the enemy”, (at least inside the school) Harry paid attention to Malfoy.
 He kept an eye on what Malfoy was up to, and who he was in contact with.
 And what Harry was noticing and seeing hadn’t suggested anything more.
 (Except that the kid could actually write a verse that scanned.)

 Nor, from what our Harry’s-eye-view had shown us up to the end of year 5, did Draco Malfoy even seem to know what to do with the advantages he did have.
 For this hypothesis to work, we need only be willing to consider that Lucius, by the time he reached his son’s age, had managed to get a clue about the proper way to build yourself a following.